Obtaining Police Records

-There is a $10 processing fee for each offense verification report.
+There is a $10 processing fee, payable by cash or check, for each offense verification report.

 Under certain circumstances, victims of domestic violence may be entitled to a copy of the offense report free of charge.

-Photographs of accidents may be requested by the party or parties involved in the accident by contacting the Records Section by phone or appearing in person.
+Photographs of accidents may be requested by the party or parties involved in the accident by contacting the Records Section by phone or appearing in person by appointment.
 All photographs must be picked up, as we do not normally mail them.

 Fees & Payments